 - White lentils, red kidney beans, green peas, black-eyed beans, and chickpeas, besan, as they may form gas in the stomach.

-- Vegetables like cabbage, cauliflower, potato, bhindi, green peas, besan, pickles, rajma, chole, urad dal also form gas.
+- Vegetables like cabbage, cauliflower, potato, bhindi, green peas, besan, pickles, rajma, chole, and urad dal also form gas.

 - White rice may prolong the healing of the scar.
 You can take brown rice or poha.